lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Fragmentation as a way to bypass Network Inspection
 Fragmentation is known for potentially allowing to force through a Network Inspection device (e.g. firewall) packets that would be rejected if unfragmented.
-This involves sending overlapping fragments to rewrite fields whose initial value let the Network Inspection device to let the flow go through.
+This involves sending overlapping fragments to rewrite fields whose initial value led the Network Inspection device to allow the flow go through.

 SCHC F/R is expected to be used over one LPWAN link, where no Network Inspection device is expected to sit.
 As described in {{FunctionalMapping}}, even if the SCHC F/R on the Network infrastructure side is located